MADJID MOHSENI

 Email: wschen@mail.ubc.ca

 William received a bachelors degree in Chemical Engineering from McGill University (2016), during which he completed co-op terms in the Alberta oil and gas sector and researched gas hydrate stability and modelling under the supervision of Dr. Phillip Servio.
 His transition to environmental applications of chemical engineering began when he joined an environmental consulting firm in Langley, BC, conducting contaminated sites assessment and remediation primarily for clients in the retail fuel sector.
 After nearly four years in the industry, William sought to return to school for graduate studies and was gratefully accepted into Dr. Mohseni’s research group at UBC, where he hopes to bring his professional experience to the table in advancing novel water treatment technologies to solve real-world issues.
+William is investigating opportunities for process optimization of biological ion exchange in the removal of natural organic matter (NOM) for drinking water treatment.
+His research aims to support the application of this technology to remote and small communities, particularly those in Canada which still do not have reliable access to clean drinking water.

 Alumni (Past 5 Years)